M-Israr-Ul-Haq/physics-engine/README.md

 ```
 ---
 ## ⚖️ License
-This is a personal project created for learning and experimentation.
+This is a personal learning project created for experimentation and exploration.
-Feel free to contribute :)
+Contributions and suggestions are welcome! :)